-Global Data Protection, in particular data storage and other kinds of data processing, is a complex area and is handled and regulated differently from country to country.
-Only since May 2018 at European Union (EU) level, is there a unified law.
+Global Data Protection in particular, data storage and other kind of data processing is a complex area and is handled and regulated differently from country to country.
+Only on European Union (EU) level, there is a unified law since May 2018.

-Our objective is to maintain accurate information and data (this is essential for the business of the company), to always comply with all relevant data protection laws, and to respect the right of data privacy of the patients and other partners.
-Therefore, it is necessary to ensure that communications inside and outside the company are accurate and complete, and as precise as possible to avoid confusing or misleading the recipient.
+Our objective is, maintain accurate information and data, this is essential for the business of the company, always comply with all relevant data protection laws and respect the right of data privacy of the patients and other partners.
+Therefore, it is necessary ensure that communications inside and outside the company are accurate and complete and as precise as possible to avoid confusing or misleading the recipient.